sinistersnare/SinScheme/docs/language.md

 # The SinScm Language #

+## Modern SinScm ##

+The old nano-pass pipeline utilized Continuation-Passing-Style to easily obtain an SSA form to convert to LLVM IR.
+This was easy, but the generated code was slow as it eschewed the heap.

+Old pipeline:

+top-level => desugar => simplify-ir => assignment-convert => alphatize
+          => anf-convert => cps-convert => closure-convert => llvm-convert

+The new style converts into a more general SSA form (CPS in a subset of SSA).
+Phi-nodes are needed as function calls are not always tail calls now.
+This necessitates the use of segmented stacks.

+top-level => desugar => assignment-convert => alphatize
+          => sym-anf-convert => ssa-convert => ssa-closure-convert
+          => ssa-lir-convert => ssa-llvm-convert

+Does this system work?
+Not yet!

+# Old docs #

 This is probably going to be a short document, but I figured it would be nice.

 This is the SinScheme language, made by me, The Sinistersnare.